Harshit-dell/Http-Server/README.md

 - 🔁 Parsing JSON request bodies and returning JSON responses
 - 📡 Sending appropriate HTTP status codes and structured responses

-  ## Problem I Faced:
+  ## Why:

     At first, I was pretty confused about how the backend and frontend actually communicate.
-So i got to know http server did the middel work so made one to understand how its happening
+So i got to know http server did the middel work so made one to understand how its happening.In process i learnt about stream API,thread,lamda functions,and so on things.